reza3zar/dynamic-app/README.md

   },
       {
       "type": "text",
     "id":"userHistoryId",
     "name": "history",
     "label": "History of Your Account",
-    "placeholder":"History of Your Accoun ...",
+    "placeholder":"History of Your Account ...",
     "value": "",
     "order":3,
     "class":"col-lg-12",